shaspitz/arb-bot/README.md

 When a swap event occurs, *checkPrice()* is called, this function will query the current price of the assets on both Uniswap & Sushiswap, and return the **priceDifference**.

 Then *determineDirection()* will determine the order of exchanges to execute token swaps.
 This function will return an array, **routerPath**.
 The array contains Uniswap & Sushiswap's router contracts.
-If no array is returned, this means the **priceDifference** returned earlier is not higher than **PRICE_DIFFERENCE** defined in the .env file.
+If no array is returned, this means the **priceDifference** returned earlier is not higher than the **PRICE_DIFFERENCE** threshold defined in the .env file.

 If **routerPath** is not null, then *determineProfitability()* determines whether there is a potential arbitrage or not, and returns a boolean indicating this decision.